 - Heartbreak echoes.
 Whether you’re going through a breakup or lose a loved one, the story will make its way to the tabloids, which could make everything feel so much worse.

 - You might have a hard time knowing who your true friends are.
-Don’t be surprised if all sorts of strange, long-forgotten family members and pals start crawling out the woodwork.
+People will start coming out of the woodwork.
 The best measure is to trust those who’ve supported you from the start.